Flatliners (2017 film): Plot

 Courtney, traumatized by her visions, records a message apologizing and admitting that her interest in flatlining was due to the death of her sister, not for scientific discovery.
-She falls to her death from the fire escape of her apartment building after her sister's ghost pushes her.
-The others are devastated but realize they may be implicated if anyone discovers their experiments.
-After attempting to remove all evidence from Courtney’s apartment, Marlo goes to the morgue to find Courtney’s phone, where she's disturbed by more visions.
+She dies having been pushed off a fire escape by the ghost of her sister.
+The others are devastated.
+They think they may be implicated if their experiments are discovered.
+They attempt to clean Courtney's apartment of all evidence.
+Marlo goes to the morgue to find Courtney's phone, where she is disturbed by more visions.

 On his boat, Jamie again hears the cries of a baby and a woman weeping.
-He falls out of his boat and swims to the dock where a figure stabs him in his hand.
+He falls out of his boat and swims to the dock where a figure stabs his hand.

-The group watches Courtney's recording and find out that she had similar visions to their own.
-They admit the mistakes they made and come to the conclusion that the hauntings they're experiencing are hallucinations because of guilt from their sins, not paranormal beings.
+Courtney's recording discloses they all had similar visions.
+They admit the mistakes they made and come to the conclusion that their haunting experiences are hallucinations owing to guilt from their sins, not the paranormal.
 The only one who did not flatline, Ray, initially disbelieves what is happening.

-Sophia visits Irina to apologize, which Irina accepts.
-Jamie visits his ex-girlfriend and discovers she kept the baby; he apologizes and promises to provide for his son.
-Ray and Marlo get into a fight when Ray finds out Marlo covered up the real reason Cyrus died and she refuses to confess.
+Sophia's apology to Irina is accepted.
+Jamie discovers his ex-girlfriend has kept their baby and pledges to provide for his son.
+Ray and Marlo get into a fight when he uncovers her attempt at hiding Cyrus' cause of death and she refuses to confess.
 Marlo hallucinates being suffocated while driving and crashes her car.
 Tired of being haunted by her hallucinations, Marlo flatlines on her own in the hope of asking Cyrus for forgiveness.
 She sees Courtney, who tells Marlo that she needs to forgive herself.
 Ray, Sophia and Jamie arrive to resuscitate Marlo.